 Cryptocurrency is a digital currency that uses a decentralized technology called blockchain.
 This technology spreads across many computers, allowing it to be transferred bank-free without using third party handlers.

-In 2021, cryptocurrency is attracting record numbers of investors with the hopes of cashing in on high returns.
+Cryptocurrency attracted record numbers of investors in 2021 with the hopes of cashing in on high returns.
 Supporters say that decentralized currencies offer greater flexibility and lower transaction costs than regulated currencies like the U.S. dollar.

 But finance experts also point out that cryptocurrencies are not backed by governments or precious metals like gold, and therefore the risk for these investments are higher than other financial investments because they are largely based on perceived value.

 When to Invest: Like with other high-risk investments, cryptocurrencies only make sense if they fit into your financial planning goals.

 Some investors may also look at cryptocurrency as alternative investments that fall outside of stocks, bonds and cash.
 And because these financial investments move differently from traditional securities, they could be suitable for diversifying portfolios.

 For perspective, Bitcoin was the first digital currency to rise above $30,000 in January 2021.
 And within three months, it rose over twice as much to a record high of $64,642.40.
 But then it fell again briefly beneath $30,000 in June again.

 How to Buy: Cryptocurrencies can be bought online, at ATMs and in person.
 Though the most common place to purchase this digital currency is at a cryptocurrency exchange.
 SmartAsset’s review of the best Bitcoin trading platforms could help you pick an exchange for your needs.